 Receiving the diagnosis of lupus can be a stressful or frightening moment for both the patient and the family.
 It is important to realize that help is available and you are not alone.
 You can also fill out our online lupus navigator request form to have a lupus navigator contact you directly.

-We are proud to offer a toll-free information line to people living with lupus, their family, friends, and caregivers in the state of Florida.
-Our trained lupus navigators can answer questions and direct you to local resources.
-Call 1-855-905-8787 or complete our online request form.
+We are proud to offer a toll-free information line to support people living with lupus, their family, friends, and caregivers in the state of Florida.
+Our trained bilingual lupus navigators can answer questions and direct you to local resources.
+Call 1-855-905-8787 or fill out our online form.

-The chapter maintains lists of lupus aware physicians.
+We maintain a lists of lupus aware physicians.
 We do not offer referrals nor do we make recommendations.
 Our lists are provided as a convenience in finding physicians which are aware of the issues unique to those with Lupus.
-Email us to request a list near you.
+Complete our online form to get a list near you!